Messengers of War

 “Shilann told me that the war was our fault, although he would never tell me why.”

-“Why didn’t he tell you?” asks Berek.
+“Why not?” asks Berek.

 “He said that I would think less of him.”